arki1/colabutils/README.md

 creds = gcp.load_credentials("custom_credential.json")
 ```

-Then just use this in a GCP service client, such as Vision API:
+Then just use the credential in a GCP service client (in this case `creds`), such as Vision API:

 ```python
 from google.cloud import vision